0xTriboulet/scepter-rs/readme.md

 - Apple aarch64

 Static pre-built binaries, and binaries built from source will be placed in the `bin/` directory.
 Do not modify those binaries unless you're confident in what you're doing.
 Those binaries are used as the baseline to allow changes to be driven from the `.cna`.
 You can get very far with customization from the command-line and the `scepter-rs.cna`.

+Once setup is complete, the `scepter-rs.cna` will automatically organize the configured output binaries into the `out/` directory.

 #### Cobalt Strike Integration